 Frequently Asked Questions

-The short answer is no; programs looks for individuals with specific skill sets and attributes.
-However, FSIO provides training for individuals working in family support programs.
-Over the past decade or so, various academic and other institutions have developed training approaches for family support workers.
-These include but are not limited to FRP Canada and Ryerson University in Toronto.
-Family support workers typically come from a number of professions, including, education, early childhood education, social work and community development.
+FSIO provides training for individuals working in family support programs and offers a certificate program entitled the Essentials in Family Supports.
+Over the past decade or so, various academic and other institutions have developed training approaches for family support professionals.
+These include but are not limited to Families Canada, Ryerson University and Mothercraft.
+Family support professionals typically come from a number of professions, including, education, early childhood education, social work and community development.
 In some cases, staff are community members or past program participants.